 Image of Andew Wyeth.

-This documentary film tells the story of one of America’s most popular, but least understood, artists–Andrew Wyeth.
+This documentary film, the Directors Cut, tells the story of one of America’s most popular, but least understood, artists–Andrew Wyeth.
 While his exhibitions routinely broke attendance records, art world critics assaulted his work.
 Through unprecedented access to Wyeth family members and archival materials, WYETH presents the most complete portrait of the artist ever.

 After the film, join PAFA for a discussion of Andrew Wyeth's lasting legacy and his impact on the world of painting with WYETH director Glenn Holsten and painter Bo Bartlett (Certificate '80).